CoffeeAndCode/jonknapp.com/README.md

 grunt
 ```

-From the root directory, run `hexo server` to start a local version of the website.
+From the root directory, run `grunt` to start a local version of the website.
-You can also run `hexo generate` to build a static version of the site in the
+You can also run `grunt generate` to build a static version of the site in the
 `public/` folder.